pa2si/my-latin-event/README.md

 To do:

-continue with create event form
+- continue with create event form
+- add edit button when creator or admin next to the delete button (admin view) (for event slug)
+- put profile component from salsa calendar in the menu

+WHATS DONE IN VERIONS

+v 0.1.9

+- DatePicker now in editMyEvents
+- Genres and corresponding Styles with booleans are fetched correctly in editMyEvents

 v 0.1.8